ITLabRTUMIREA/ITLab-Back/README.md

 **DB_INIT** - if true - database will be initialized from DBInitializeSettings section

-**UseSonsoleLogger** - if true - all notifications will be print in logger.
+**UseConsoleLogger** - if true - all notifications will be print in logger.
 If false - notifications will be send via notifier service

 ## Run
 ```bash